 The council has 'Fidelity' insurance cover with Zurich Municipal.
-This covers the loss of cash by fraud or dishonesty of employees.
-This cover is limited to £5m for any one event with an excess of £10,000 for any one event.
+This covers the loss of Money, securities, goods, or other property belonging to the insured or in the insured's trust or custody for which the insured is legally responsible) by fraud or dishonesty of specified employees (listed below).
+This cover is limited to $\pounds 5m$ for any one event with an excess of $\pounds 10,000$ for any one event.